filecoin-project/filecoin-docs/docs/get-started/store-and-retrieve/set-up.md

 Storage providers get paid either by receiving FIL directly from users for storing their data, winning block rewards from the network, or both!

 Getting paid from users is straightforward.
-If Laika wants to store some data, and Albert is a storage provider, they can create a deal to store Laika's data for `X` amount of time for `Y` FIL.
+If a storage client called Laika wants to store some data, and Albert is a storage provider, the two of them can create a deal to store Laika's data for `X` amount of time for `Y` FIL.

 Block rewards are randomly given to a storage provider every 30 seconds.
 The more data that a storage provider is _storing_, the higher their chances of winning the block reward.
 You can think of it like this: if a storage provider accepts a deal from a user to store 5GB of data, they have 5 chances to win the block reward for each 30 second round.

 Data cap acts as a kind of _multiplier_ for block rewards.
 If a storage provider accepts a deal from a user with data cap attached - also known as — _verified deal_ —, then the Filecoin network treats that deal as though it's 10x as big as it is.
 So a 5GB deal gives the storage miner 50 chances to win the block reward instead of the usual 5 chances.
-Some storage providers find data cap so valuable that they're willing to make verified deals without charging and FIL!
+Some storage providers find data cap so valuable that they're willing to make verified deals without charging any FIL!
 You can find a list of these storage providers using the [Filecoin Plus miner registry](https://plus.fil.org/miners/).

 ### Sign up